-You may have seen this meme at SEO Signals Lab Group:
+You may have seen this meme at SEO Signals Lab Group.

-Let's start with the basics.
 You probably have heard about hundreds of ranking factors that Google takes into account while calculating results.

-1. User intent
+1. Write for user intent

 Why should you follow your competitors on this?
 The answer is pretty simple.
 Google has many users who generate behavioral signals.
 If a top optimized page does not meet user intent - it drops in search engine rankings.